PhyAssist-project/PhyAssist_source/Readme.md

 2. **IMHI Test Bench for Emotional Counseling**
    We further validate PhyAssist on the **IMHI test bench**, which specifically measures performance in emotional counseling scenarios.
    ![Emotional Counseling Results](images/result2.png)
+## Comments
+  PhyAssist only the preliminary prototype for using LLMs to implente a specific app for help This